serokell/blog-posts/Alex and Happy Part 2/article.md

 **Head**

 `exp :: { Exp L.Range }` is the head of the production.
 With it, you can use `exp` to refer to this non-terminal in other parts of the grammar.
-The type signature is optional, meaning that only `exp` without the ` :: { Exp L.Range }` would also be accepted.
+The type signature is optional, meaning that only `exp` without ` :: { Exp L.Range }` would also be accepted.

 In context-free grammars (CFGs), which are what Happy supports, production heads always consist of a single non-terminal.
 There also may be multiple production rules with the same head, which is how we encode multiple choices.

 **Body**

-Each sequence of symbols after the `:` or after `|` indicates how to form a sentence of the language.
+Each sequence of symbols after `:` or after `|` indicates how to form a sentence of the language.
 For instance, `'(' exp ')'` is an expression wrapped in parentheses.

 The pipe (`|`) represents an alternative (an _or_).
 This means that the parser may parse any of the given bodies, accepting the one that matches.